 *Pro-tip!
 If your air conditioner is relatively new and you’re experiencing a malfunction, be sure to check the specifics of your warranty.
 Some replacement parts and labor may be covered.

-Is there a sudden spike in your electric bill?
+What does a sudden spike in your electric bill mean for your AC?

 If you notice an unexplained spike in your monthly utility bill, then it could be an indication that your air conditioner is no longer running efficiently.
 In fact, the unit may be working harder than usual in order to maintain the temperature you’ve set for your home.
 The harder it works, the more energy it needs, and subsequently, the higher your utility bill.